Exploration of an Interdisciplinary Scientific Landscape: Methods and Results

 In a way similar to the citation communities, but more pronounced here, we obtain endogenous ``disciplines'' that can correspond to real disciplines, to methodologies, to object of studies.
 This classification thus also unveil \emph{effective scientific practices}, here in terms of semantic content.
 A class here related to complex systems can be associated to a paradigm and various approaches that were separated in the citation communities : agent-based models and complex networks for example.
 On the contrary, some studies that were gathered in a large domain before can be precisely differentiated in the semantic network, such as microbiology and health here that are used by studies related to socio-ecology or ecology in the citation network.
 Some very specific domains appear here as they have very few connections in their actual semantic content : for example, Geography of crime is very precise and disconnected from other communities.

 We show in Fig.~\ref{fig:semanticnw} a visualisation of the semantic network, in which the positioning of communities, induced by a Fruchterman-Reingold algorithm (that we use here to have a more precise layout in the relative positioning compared to Force Atlas~\citep{jacomy2014forceatlas2}).
 The bridging between distant disciplines is done quite differently compared to the citation network, and reveals thus qualitatively an other dimension of interdisciplinarity, i.e. the semantics shared by disciplines.
 Here, the communities corresponding to Economic Geography (blue) and to Critical Geography (red) are close as in the citation network, but are linked to ecology and geomorphology (green and brown) by Complex Systems (magenta), although these were not present as a community in the citation network.
 Complexity methodologies such as Fractals, Scaling~\citep{west2017scale} or Networks~\citep{newman2003structure} are indeed widely used both in social sciences and in physics or biology.
 The semantic analysis reveals thus that very distant disciplines, that are distant in their citation patterns, are finally close in terms of actual content.
+This conclusion can naturally subject to the bias that similar terms can correspond to very different ontologies in each disciplines.
+This actual meaning is partly captured in the embedding of the term in the semantic network, and how it relates to other terms in the semantic network.
+To what extent ontological proximities can be associated to semantic proximities or reconstructed from the network structure is an open question out of the scope of this work.
+Terms must thus not be dissociated from their context, which in our case is given by the citation network, thus the interest of the analysis below on the relation between classifications.

 In terms of overlaps between communities, in the sense of co-occurrences of corresponding keywords within texts of references, we show a synthesis of links between semantic communities in Fig.~\ref{fig:comsynthesis}.
 We see that communities such as Critical Geography and Biogeography are not totally disconnected and share still a certain number of co-occurrences.
 More isolated communities can be spotted such as Health and Crime Geographies.
 Surprisingly, Statistical Methods does not share strong links with other communities, what could mean that articles dealing with methodological issues in this field are rather disconnected from the field of application, or at least do not describe it extensively.
 On the contrary, methods in Complex Systems are organically integrated with the thematic issues they tackle.